django/deps/accepted/0019-technical-governance-6x.rst

 Elections of the Steering Council are triggered by any of the following events:

-* The an Annual Release of Django for an even numbered year if no election of the Steering Council has yet occurred since the previous even numbered year.
+* The Annual Release of Django for an even numbered year if no election of the Steering Council has yet occurred since the previous even numbered year.

 * The resignation or another event that leaves Steering Council with